-Having a dryer as well as a washing machine is a bonus – and they are more common in North America than in Europe.
-If you don’t have a dryer, you can simply supply a washing line outside or a drying rack where your guests can hang their clothes to dry.
+Having a dryer as well as a washing machine is a bonus.
+They are more common in North America than in Europe.
+If you don’t have a dryer, supply a washing line or a drying rack so guests can hang their clothes.
 (Please make sure you supply a drying rack!
-We’ve been in Airbnb apartments where we had to hang our damp shirts and underwear on every available surface and it’s really not ideal.)
+We’ve been in apartments where we had to hang our damp shirts and underwear on every available surface and it’s really not ideal.)

 And of course, don’t forget the washing powder!
 I can’t tell you how many times I’ve been in an Airbnb which has a washing machine, but doesn’t supply any laundry soap.
 It’s annoying, because I have to go out and buy a full box, even though I may only use it once or twice during my stay.

 This is another small fix that won’t take you much time or money, but will make a big difference on the experience for your guests.
 If you have more than one person staying in your Airbnb, they will be able to go out separately without having to coordinate with each other about who has the key and what time they will be back.

 Better yet, use a smart lock or a lockbox system.
 That way, you won’t have to worry about keys and your guests can get into the house whenever they like.
 Plus, it allows you to do self-check-in, which is very convenient.